 - For all seasons bring comfortable outdoor walking shoes, plus sandals to wear within our lodge areas.

 - Our dress code at all meals is casual – shorts and sandals are perfectly acceptable.

-- For game viewing from a safari vehicle, neutral colours are preferable.
+- For game viewing from a wildlife safari vehicle, neutral colours are preferable.

 - For game walks, neutral colours are essential.

 Do also be sure to bring:

 - Swimming costumes for our refreshing swimming pools.

 - Sun block, sun hats, sunglasses and lip balm.